seanbaxter/circle/new-circle/README.md

 void func(obj_t refmut obj);  // #2

 void call(obj_t obj) {
-  // Get a non-mutable ref to the object and call #1. func(ref obj);
+  // Get a shared borrow (immutable) to the object and call #1. func(&obj);

-  // Get a mutable ref to the object and call #2. func(refmut obj);
+  // Get a mutable borrow to the object and call #2. func(&mut obj);
 }
 ```

-The argument directive design is the only way to implement the [`[borrow_checker]`](#borrow_checker) model, where the checked reference entities `ref` and `refmut` are part of a type, not just options in an expression's value category.
-At the call site the user explicitly requires a `ref` or `refmut` from an object and passes that to a compatible function.
+The argument directive design is a way to implement the [`[borrow_checker]`](#borrow_checker) model, where the checked reference entities `ref` and `refmut` are part of a type, not just options in an expression's value category.
+At the call site the user explicitly requires a `&` (shared borrow) or `&mut` (mutable borrow) from an object and passes that to a compatible function.

-Pass by value, pass by ref and pass by refmut provide a memory-safe parameter strategy, and all are best annotated at the call site.
+Pass by value and pass by borrow provide a memory-safe parameter strategy, and all are best annotated at the call site.
 Feature directives establish source domains with per-file scope, letting us reach further towards this modernization.

+Additionally, we want to make lvalue and xvalue access _explicit_ rather than implicit.

 Consider making **relocation the default**.
 Rather than implicitly copy to a per-value parameter, implicitly relocate.
 This is Rust's default.
 It makes the cheap operation (relocation) the one you're naturally going to use in preference to the potentially expensive operation (copy).